mrkkrp/markkarpov.com/tutorial/megaparsec.md

-This is done for performance reasons, and because it would make no sense to run `bar`, feeding it the leftovers of `foo`, anyway. `bar` wants to be run from the same point in the input stream as `foo`. `megaparsec` does not go back automatically, unlike, for example, `attoparsec` or the toy combinators from the previous chapter, so we must use a primitive called `try` to express our wish to backtrack explicitly. `try p` makes it so that if `p` fails after consuming input, `try p` fails as if no input had been consumed (in fact, it backtracks the entire parser state).
+This is done for performance reasons, and because it would make no sense to run `bar`, feeding it the leftovers of `foo`, anyway. `bar` wants to be run from the same point in the input stream as `foo`. `megaparsec` does not go back automatically, unlike, for example, `attoparsec`, so we must use a primitive called `try` to express our wish to backtrack explicitly. `try p` makes it so that if `p` fails after consuming input, `try p` fails as if no input had been consumed (in fact, it backtracks the entire parser state).
 This allows `(<|>)` to try its right-hand alternative:

 ```haskell
 alternatives :: Parser (Char, Char)